Mat Callahan: The Looters

 The Looters began as a funky, political rock band playing in the legendary underground bohemian hang-out The Offensive, in the Mission District of San Francisco (where most of the original band members lived).
 The band grew to become a popular, critically renowned, musical trailblazer and led the Bay Area's “worldbeat” musical movement in the 1980s.

 In 1983, the Looters were invited to play several dates in Nicaragua by the Association of Sandinista Cultural Workers and the Managua television station, being the first U.S. rock band to play there after the revolution.
 They headlined a stadium show in front of over 28,000 people in Managua, and returned home to further embrace a style of rock music influenced by “world” rhythms and beats.

 In 1986, the Looters toured Europe, supporting their first EP on Alternative Tentacles records, a label founded by iconic punk rocker Jello Biafra of the Dead Kennedys.
 The EP won a Bay Area Music Award “Bammie” for “Best Independent Album”.
 Callahan became established as the group's lead singer and songwriter, and remained in that capacity throughout the bands’ run.
 By happenstance, Island Records’ head Chris Blackwell heard the Looters' EP playing in a New York record store and tracked the band down and signed them.
 The result was the release of Flashpoint on Island Records in 1987, nudging the band into mainstream awareness.

-Elements of reggae, rock, funk and afro-caribbean rhythms combined to shape the Looters sound and anchored their attraction as a top live act.
-The Looters put on passionate, sweaty, exciting stage shows, still playing at illegal venues but also at major concerts, such as opening for the Grateful Dead in their legendary New Year's Eve shows at the Oakland (CA) Coliseum with the Neville Brothers.
+Elements of reggae, rock, funk and afro-caribbean rhythms shaped the Looters' sound.
+The band continued playing at unlicensed venues as well as major concerts, such as opening for the Grateful Dead's New Year's Eve shows at the Oakland (CA) Coliseum with the Neville Brothers.
 They added Canada and Europe to their regular tour schedule and became a consistent touring act.